jonohayon/vson/README.md

 ```

 ## Dictionary
-A schema child called `property`.
+A schema's child called `property`.
 A `property` value can be one of the following:

 #### Only a Type
 If the property value is only a type (types can be found below), so